 Lead poisoning is especially common in small children.
 Homes built before 1978 frequently still have lead paint, which produces easily inhaled powder or flakes, and has a sweet taste that encourages young children to eat or suck on it.
 Though severe exposure can be fatal; lower levels can cause brain damage with lifelong learning disabilities, behavioral and emotional problems, stunted growth and organ damage.
 In adults, overexposure to lead can also cause sterility, joint pain, cardiovascular problems and trouble with memory and thinking.

-The NJ personal injury law firm of Blume Forte has served injured clients in New Jersey since its founding in 1929.
+The NJ personal injury law firmof Blume Forte has served injured clients in New Jersey since its founding in 1929.
 During just the last few years, we're proud to say, we've obtained more than $320 million for our clients.
-Thanks to our longtime medical malpractice and other personal injury specialty, our NJ lead poisoning attorneys have the knowledge and resources to handle cases with complex medical issues.
+Thanks to our longtime medical malpractice and other personal injury specialty, our NJ premises liability attorneys have the knowledge and resources to handle cases with complex medical issues.
 Most of our attorneys have been Certified by the Supreme Court of New Jersey as Civil Trial Attorneys, a professional specialty.